kaliakram/Q-A-Game/README.md

 ## Features

 - **TUI-Based Menu:**
-  - Login as a player (requires registring the player before)
+  - Login as a player (requires registering the player before)
   - Add/Delete a player
   - Add/Delete a quetion
   - load player statistics and information